ttybitnik/diego/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0), **unless an exception is made explicit in context**.
 The GPL is a copyleft license that guarantees freedom to use, modify, and distribute software.
 It ensures that users have control over the software they use and promotes collaboration and sharing of knowledge.
-By requiring that derivative works also be licensed under the GPL, it ensures that the freedoms it provides are extended to future generations of users and developers.
+By requiring that derivative works also be licensed under the GPL, the freedoms it provides are extended to future generations of users and developers.

 See the `COPYING` file for more information.